Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Your bond allocation

-Due to its safe nature and the guaranteed interest rate, I consider my second pillar as bonds.
+Due to its safe nature and the guaranteed interest rate, I consider my second pillar bonds.
 I integrate my second pillar into my net worth as bonds.

 At the start of 2021, we had 5.2% allocated bonds in our net worth.
 Since we aim for 10% bonds.
 So, it shows that we should contribute a little to our second pillar.
 Unfortunately, it is not a good time for us, as we will see in the next section.